ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 * Bullish Engulfing pattern
 * Bearish Engulfing pattern
 #### Bullish Engulfing pattern
-THe prior trend has to be a downtrend.
-The first day (P1) should be a red candle onfirming bearishness.
+The prior trend has to be a downtrend.
+The first day (P1) should be a red candle confirming bearishness.
 But the second day(P2) registers a large enough blue candle so that it engulfs the P1's red candle.

 Psychology is as follows: The P1 candle shows that the bears were in full control, rendering a typical red candle.
 On the starting of P2, the price still opened at the closing price of P1, but then the bulls suddenly took control and pushed the price upwards, which was unexpected for the bears.
-This means that thebulls are regaining control and the prices are going to go upwards for sometime now.
+This means that the bulls are regaining control and the prices are going to go upwards for sometime now.

-The trader should now take a long position.Risk taker might buy the stock on the closing time of P2, ensuring that a the candle is now engulfing P1.
+The trader should now take a long position.Risk taker might buy the stock on the closing time of P2, ensuring that a candle is now engulfing P1.
 Risk averse might take it on the day after P2, ensuring a blue candle is made on P2, around the closing price.
 But if the 3rd day is forming a red candle, the risk averse ignores it.

-(It is worth it to take risk on these multiday trade patterns)
+(It is worth it to take risk on these multi day trade patterns)

 Stop loss is the lower low b/w P1 and P2, at which point the pattern has failed.